WilliamQLiu/williamqliu.github.io/_posts/2015-10-01-postgresql.md

 `OVER` defines the window specification.
 This is required and tells us that we're looking at a window function instead of a normal function.

-`PARITION BY <expr_list>` is optional and means that we want to subdivide the result set into partitions, kinda like a `GROUP BY` clause.
+`PARTITION BY <expr_list>` is optional and means that we want to subdivide the result set into partitions, kinda like a `GROUP BY` clause.
 If a partition clause is present, the function is calculated for the rows in each partition.
 If no partition clause is specified, a single partition contains the entire table and the function is computed for the entire table.